rileyeaton-ubc/HX711_ADC_UBC_ARRC/README.md

+# UBC ARRC FORK

+This repo is a fork of olkal's HX711_ADC repository for non-blocking, smoothed data (moving average) from weight scales.

+The intention of this fork is to add functionality for UBC's Arial Robotics & Rocketry Club's purposes.
+This is mainly centered around logging weight data from load cells to SD card memory.
+The key arduino C++ script to accomplish this is located [here](https://github.com/rileyeaton-ubc/HX711_ADC_UBC_ARRC/blob/master/examples/Write_Data_to_SD/Write_Data_to_SD.ino)

+# Original HX711_ADC README

 Latest release and change log here: https://github.com/olkal/HX711_ADC/releases

 This an Arduino library for the HX711 24-bit ADC for weight scales.
 Data retrieval from the HX711 is done without blocking the mcu, also on the 10SPS rate setting and with Multiple HX711's performing conversions simultaneously.
 Tare function can also be performed without blocking the mcu.

 Filtering and smoothing: "Moving average" method from a rolling data set combined with removal of high/low outliers is used for the retrieved value.

 Selectable values in the config.h file:

 - Moving average data set of 1, 2, 4, 8, 16, 32, 64 or 128 samples (default:16).
 - Ignore high outlier; one sample is added to the data set, the peak high value of all samples in the data set is ignored (default:1)
 - Ignore low outlier; one sample is added to the data set, the peak low value of all samples in the data set is ignored (default:1)